stealthrabbi/trivy-examples/README.md

 ```

 for non-docker usage, the .trivyignore file is already in the correct location if running trivy from the root directory.
 Try editing the file to filter / unfilter things.

+# Usage notes

+If scanning your built docker image, you may come across vulnerabilities that do not seem to be
+caused by your Dockerfile / software.
+Trivy tries to separate out vulnerabilities from the base image
+and contents added by your image.
+However, depending on the base image, it may be hard to distinguish that.
+FOr example,
+`alpine-node` contains vulnerable node packages, but these show up in the node packages section of the vuln report, not in the
+base image report.

+So, consider scanning the base image of your custom containers, in addition to the final image.